About this error message

 Note for Instances of Profound.js installed on a non IBM i platform.

-You can use another configuration setting to specify the URL to an instance of Profound.js that is installed on an IBM i platform.
+You must use another configuration setting in conjunction with the connector credentials configuration setting to specify a connection to an instance of Profound.js that is installed on an IBM i platform.
 You can find a tutorial for setting up this connection here.

 Solution 2: Pass 'authenticate' token from another valid session.